Members of the Korean Royal Family

 On November 3, 1910, right after the Japanese annexed Korea, the Chosŏn Nobility Tour Group visited Tokyo and took a commemorative photo.

-As part of the annexation of Korea, the Japanese government prepared a gift of 30 million (Korean) Yen in Bonds.13 From the gift, 6 million was paid directly to the Koreans who had played a role in the annexation.
+As part of the annexation of Korea, the Japanese government prepared a gift of 30 million (Korean) Yen in Bonds.15 From the gift, 6 million was paid directly to the Koreans who had played a role in the annexation.
 These Koreans also received titles of Japanese nobility, namely: Prince 공작, the equivalent of a European Duke (公爵), Marquess 후작 (侯爵), Count 백작, the equivalent of an Earl (伯爵), Viscount 자작 (子爵), and Baron 남작 (男爵).
 The titles were conferred according to the Chosŏn-Governor Vice-Emperor’s Decree No. 14, dated Aug.
 29, 1910 (조선총독부황실령 제14호, 1910.
 8. 29) entitled ‘Chosŏn Nobility Ordinance’ 조선 귀족령.
+Japan granted a total of 77 titles (6 marquesses, 3 counts or earls, 22 viscounts, and 46 barons).16 Of these titles, 8 were refused, 3 individuals lost their titles due to the independence movement, and 1 voluntarily returned his.
+Kim Ga-jin, who received the title of Baron, kept the title, but went into voluntary exile and campaigned for independence.
 These titles could also be inherited by the recipient’s descendants.
 However, Inheritance was not automatic, Article 11 states that “An heir who can inherit a title must report the inheritance to the Minister of the Interior within 6 months from the commencement of inheritance”.
 The keeping and inheritance of titles was conditional on “permanent pro-Japanese relations”, so the decree also included provisions for the ‘Return’ or ‘Suspension of Title’, and a ‘No Heritability’ clause in cases of disloyalty to Japan or non-compliance with Japanese policies.
 The biggest criterion that the Japanese had in mind when selecting Koreans for receiving a title of nobility was ‘merit’ judged during the forced annexation process.
 In addition, the Korean Imperial Family, and the King’s blood relatives were automatically given titles.
 Receiving a title of nobility does not necessarily include membership in Korea’s list of Chinilpa.
 Several individuals refused the title.
-Some individuals initially accepted but later returned their titles, while some individuals become active participants in Korean Independence Movement, some covertly, others overtly.
+Some individuals initially accepted, but later returned their titles.
+Some recipients became participants in the Korean Independence Movement, some covertly, others overtly.

 As an aside, during most of the Chosŏn Dynasty, the title of Duke was merely an Honorific Character appended to the recipient’s name or title and was not an actual title of nobility.
 For example: Admiral Yi Sun-sin 이순신 (李舜臣 1545 – 1598) was posthumously honored with the title Duke of Loyal Valor or Lord of Loyal Valot (충무공; 忠武公).
 Only members and direct descendants of the Korea Royal Family could hold the actual title of Duke.
 This was also true among Japanese titles of nobility.